 The World Health Organisation has defined mental health as a state of wellbeing in which every individual:

 can cope with the normal stressors of life

 is able to make a contribution to his or her community.

 According to Australian mental health charity Beyond Blue “it encompasses physical and mental health and wellbeing, injury and illness, social health and social responsibility, lifestyle competencies, education and career development/ management and mentoring”.

-The elite sporting world has a tendency to hyper-focus on one element of the athlete’s life: winning and performance.
-This approach can be effective in the short term but can also lead to essential facets of life being ignored.
-This one dimensional approach can lead to mental and physical burn-out, shortened careers and complex transitions out of sport.
+Individuals with sound mental health will perform better at work and be more settled in every aspect of their lives.
+Athletes are no different.
+In fact, it is especially important for athletes to work on developing mental health and resilience skills due to the highly competitive, high-performance (and often public-facing) environments in which they exist.
+The elite sporting world in particular has a tendency to hyper-focus on one element of the athlete’s life: winning.
+This one-dimensional approach can be effective in the short term, but can also lead to mental and physical burnout, shortened careers and complex transitions out of sport.

 Mental health is as important as physical health.
-The sporting community has a responsibility to athletes to break down the stigma associated with mental health issues and allow them to tackle their personal issues head on with the support and guidance they need, without the risk of losing their place on the team.
+The sporting world has a responsibility to athletes and the wider community to break down the stigma associated with mental health issues and allow them to be tackled head on with the knowledge, tools, support and guidance required.